-The efforts of a local good Samaritan has turned student frowns into smiles, after he replaced a group of school chickens which were killed last week.By Sophie Malcolm
+The efforts of a local good Samaritan has turned student frowns into smiles, after he replaced a group of school chickens which were killed last week.SOPHIE MALCOLM November 13, 2012 4:40am

 They may only be tiny, but some baby chooks have made a big splash at a Shepparton primary school.

 The chicks, who are only days old, made their debut at Bourchier St Primary School yesterday after they were donated by a Dookie resident.

 On Friday, The News ran a story about the school’s pet chooks — police and teachers believed 13 chooks were killed in an attack last week.

 Yesterday, 21 new chicks arrived at the school, much to the delight of students and staff.

 Year 3 student Tyra Loveridge said she was excited to meet the new pets.